jupyter-book/mystmd/docs/integrating-jupyter.md

 ## 🚧 Local Development Mode

-When working on a MyST site using the `myst-cli`, using a local Jupyter server connection makes a lot of sense and speeds up development.
+When working on a MyST Site using `mystmd`, using a local Jupyter server connection makes a lot of sense and speeds up development.
 The `local` key allows you to enable and configure a local environment without having to change the other (remote) settings in your `myst.yml` file that will be used in your final deployment.

 Local development using can be enabled by simply adding the `local` key, which will use default server options.